Odds and Commission

 Your Framed Market:- 100.3%

 The betting exchange does not allow fractions for odds over $10, for example, odds between $30 - $50 need to be in increments of 2.
 This makes it difficult to get the market framed at exactly 100%.
-In the example above, the increments mean we can only frame the market at 100.3%.
+In the example above, this restriction means the market can only be framed at 100.3% - close enough.

 Betting Exchange commission

 Another important factor is the "profits only per race".
 This means that you only pay commissions on the NET profit.
 This is a huge advantage if you punt more than one horse per race.
-If you had placed $1 bets on the first two listed horses above and we assume the favourite had won, the TAB would have paid their actual tote price of $1.20 (you are down 80 cents).
-However, with the betting exchange, since you made a loss in the race, there is NO COMMISSION paid (you are down 64 cents).
-This might not sound much of an advantage, but for $100 bets, you would have $16 more in your wallet.
-If you profit more and lose less, it must be a better deal - and it is.
+If you had placed $100 each on the first two listed horses and assume the favourite had won, the TAB would have paid their actual tote price of $120 - you are down $80 from your outlay of 2x$100.
+However, with the betting exchange, since you made a loss in the race, there is NO COMMISSION paid. $136 less your loss of 2x$100 means you are only down $64.
+This might not sound much of an advantage, but I'm sure you would prefer to have an extra $16 in your wallet after the race.

 Dutch Betting

-As the example above shows, a $1 bet on two horses result in a loss, however, If you had Dutch bet these horses, then you could still have shown a profit.
-At the end of the day, we want to show profits, not lower losses!
-A simple calculation is to divide a static target amount by the odds.
+As the example above shows, a $100 bet on the top two horses result in a loss, even though one wins.
+However, If you had Dutch bet these horses, then you could still have shown a profit.
+At the end of the day, we want profits, not less losses!
+A simple calculation is to divide a fixed return amount by the odds.
 Lets assume the target is $100 per horse per race for the day.
 On the Favourite at $1.36 you would place a bet of $73.53 and on the second horse $16.67.
 This makes a total bet of $90.20.
-Regardless which one wins, the return will be $100 for $90.20 or a profit of $9.80 (less commission on the $9.80).
-Therefore a profit rather than a loss as detailed in the first example.
-This may not seem to be a worthwhile exercise to bet $90.20 for a mere return of $9.80, but odds-on favourites do worsen the net return (but offer a higher strike rate).
-One could easily avoid races with odds-on horses for a much higher return or avoid favourites in their selections.
-The point is to show a profit can be made if bets are proportioned correctly, rather than demonstrate any selection process.
-There are two other Dutch betting calculations that we display in our free calculator on each race page, use whichever suits.
+Regardless which one wins, the return will be $100 for your total bet of $90.20 or a small profit of $9.80 (less commission on the $9.80).
+As mentioned above, flat betting would have resulted in either two ways, a win of $36 or a loss of $64 - which approach is better? .....
+Lowering your risk/exposure is usually considered a better position.

 Selection Process